 (Please note this video contains graphic content)

-Over 2,000 rhinos in South Africa have been inhumanely and illegally slaughtered by poachers in the past five years – an estimated financial loss of US$77,000,000.00 to the South African conservation sector and the country as a whole.
+Over 5,000 rhinos in South Africa have been inhumanely and illegally slaughtered by poachers in the past five years – a devastating loss the country’s tourism & conservation sectors and the nation as a whole.

-The province of KwaZulu-Natal (KZN) has lost more than 250 rhino to poachers in the past 13 years and is under sustained and increasing attack from poaching syndicates linked to well-funded international criminal organisations.
+The province of KwaZulu-Natal (KZN) has lost almost 650 rhino to poachers in the past 12 years and is under sustained and increasing attack from poaching syndicates linked to well-funded international criminal organisations.
 Northern KZN hosts the province’s biggest rhino populations, spread out across a vast region on state, private and community-owned game reserves.
 However, its proximity to Mozambique where the greatest rhino poaching threats originate from, make it extremely vulnerable.

 The province is fighting back – both on the ground and from the air.
 In 2011, leading conservation agencies in KZN united under the Project Rhino KZN banner and the Zululand Anti-Poaching Wing (ZAP-Wing) is a result of their efforts.
 With the support of the South African public, business community and international donors who showed faith in an untested and wholly new anti-poaching concept, ZAP-Wing was formally launched in November 2012.